yext/search-core/docs/answers-core.customclientsdk.md

 ## CustomClientSdk interface

-Additional agents used to create the Answers experience.
-These agents are added to the Client-SDK HTTP header along with the ANSWERS\_CORE agent.
+Additional agents and their versions used to create the Answers experience.
+The information for these agents is added to the Client-SDK HTTP header along with that of the ANSWERS\_CORE agent.

 <b>Signature:</b>